1. Connecting Communities through Action

 Community and Volunteering

 There’s lots of ways to discover the Trent and Dove Valleys but nothing beats exploring and discovering this varied landscape on foot.
-Over the coming months, we will be adding a series of recommended walks to this web page so do come back soon.
+We have compiled a series of recommended walks, including the Trent Valley Way, a long distance footpath along the River Trent.

-Once completed, the Trent Valley Way will form a popular tourist attraction and a key part of the Trent Valley landscape.
+The Trent Valley Way forms a key part of the Trent Valley landscape and is a popular walking route for local walkers and long-distance hikers.
 A map of the whole of the Trent Valley Way within the Transforming the Trent Valley project area is available here.

-Below are links to detailed maps showing the proposed route for the Trent Valley Way within the Transforming the Trent Valley project area.
+Below are links to detailed maps showing the route for the Trent Valley Way within the Transforming the Trent Valley project area.
 As well as the main Trent Valley Way, there are also a series of circular and linear routes or spurs connected to the main path taking in other points of interest and visitor attractions close to the River Trent.
-These routes are still draft, and are subject to change as the project develops.
+Some sections are interim routes due to quarrying, and are subject to change.

 Maps for the remainder of the Trent Valley Way outside of the Transforming the Trent Valley project area in Staffordshire and downstream into Nottinghamshire and Lincolnshire are available on the Trent Rivers Trust website.